 One of the primary factors influencing your learning software choice is if your language choice is available on the platform.
 There is no two-way around this.
 Even if the platform has all the qualities you are looking for in learning software, they can only offer so much.
 And this is shown in their language options.

 On this front, the Babbel vs. Duolingo battle is pretty much settled.
 This is because Babbel offers way more courses than Duolingo.
-Babbel has 14 common languages on the platform.
-In contrast, Duolingo has roughly 31 language options in the system.
+Babbel has 14 popular languages on the platform.
+In contrast, Duolingo has roughly 31 different languages in the system.

 However, if you want a well-detailed study of language, students’ more common interests like English, French, Spanish, Portuguese, Italian, Russian, German, and Babbel would help you more.
 As they have well-expanded versions of courses on the limited options they teach.

 However, nothing stops you from taking a swirl around the common languages on Duolingo and then top it off with a more adept study on Babbel – so far, they both have the lessons on the language in question.

 Here is another rudimentary factor that informs people’s choice in the language learning platform.
 Learners looking to maximize an online platform for learning language are often on a tight budget.
 Otherwise, they are constrained by time (we’ll get to that in a minute).

 So, the price tag on a language teaching software is as essential as any other factor, if not more.
 One thing you must know as a language student, however, is that the more in-depth the class scope, the more likely the price would go up.
 However, you should also bear in mind that a high price doesn’t automatically mean good quality.

 In this case, Babbel is a paid service while Duolingo is free.
 Babbel also is reasonably priced with less than $100 billed on the annual plan.
 This is a competitive price for the quality that is offered.